A no-fluff breakdown of the

 Is the Byrna SD worth it compared to other less-lethal options?

-For buyers specifically looking at the
+For buyers specifically interested in the

 The Verdict: Is the Byrna SD Worth It?